House GOP fails to override Biden veto of ESG investing ban

-WASHINGTON (AP) — The U.S. House failed Thursday to override President Joe Biden’s first veto — of a Republican-led bill that woulBody (asterisk)276 wordd have banned the consideration of environmental, social or governance issues in retirement and other investment decisions.
+WASHINGTON (AP) — The U.S. House failed Thursday to override President Joe Biden’s first veto — of a Republican-led bill that would have banned the consideration of environmental, social or governance issues in retirement and other investment decisions.

 Republicans failed to mount the necessary two-thirds votes needed in the House to override the president’s veto of the “ESG” investment bill.
 The override failed on a 219-200 vote mostly along party lines as most Democrats opposed.